Raelr/2DPlatformerTools/README.md

 Authors: <b>Aryeh Zinn (Raelr)</b> and <b>William Anthony (WilliamAnth)</b>

-This is a basic Unity project featuring platformer mechanics within the Unity engine.
+This is an experimental project, intended to test the capabilities of implementing platformer physics within Unity.
 The intention is to develop a platformer without using certain inbuilt physics functions and components (like rigidbodies).
-It should be noted that colliders are used in the project so that raycasts can detect collided objects.

-All collision detection is handled via a raycast system which, upon collision with an obstacle, redues velocity to an appropriate amount.
+All collision detection is handled via a raycast system which, upon collision with an obstacle, reduces its velocity to an appropriate amount.
 The main components of the physics system (as of the current build) are:

 > <b>Player:</b> Interprets all player inputs into movement.